 Polymer Bundle resource can be found on three different planets which are Mercury, Venus and Uranus and all of them can go to places when you wonder where to get Polymer Bundle, but eventually you will want to differentiate early game Polymer Bundle farming from early game Polymer Bundle farming.

-Doing missions on Uranus appears to be the best way to farm Polymer Bundle since the resources seem more abundant there and the enemies are quite easy to take out, allowing you to farm efficiently.
+Doing missions on Uranus appears to be the best way to farm Polymer Bundle in 2023 since the resources seem more abundant there and the enemies are quite easy to take out, allowing you to farm efficiently.

 Venus is one of the earlier planets that you will come across, and Malva is a great early Polymer Bundle farm mission.